 To set this up in your web application, you need to do three things:

-- Add a delta column to your model
+- Add a delta column (with a database index) to your model

 - Turn on delta indexing for the index